 The sense of smell is the most developed sense in cats, and it is critical for a cat’s overall wellbeing.
 Compared to humans, cats have a much larger portion of their brains dedicated to olfaction.

-Cats communicate via the scent in feces, urine, and pheromones from glands situated in the mouth, forehead, chine, cheeks, tail, lower back, and paws.
+Cats communicate via the scent in feces, urine, and pheromones from glands situated in the mouth, forehead, chin, cheeks, tail, lower back, and paws.

 Cats also have a secondary olfactory organ, known as the vomeronasal gland that is used in detecting and interpreting pheromones.